vihaannnn/510PreReq/README.md

 # 510PreReq
 This Repository is for the Pre-Requisite for the AIPI course 510, created by Vihaan Swapneshkumar Nama.
+Make sure you are on the 'main' branch of the project.
+Other branches provided to see commits and history.

 ```markdown
 # Living Cost, Food Cost and Purchasing Power Trend Analysis